For more information on how the Coronavirus may affect business finance, read our Covid-19 FAQs.

-For invoice factoring, you need to be a business-to-business (b2b) operation, selling to established businesses.
+For factoring, you need to be a business-to-business (b2b) operation, selling to established businesses.
 You will need to be issuing invoices to your customers.

 Factoring is suitable for businesses issuing invoices with 30-90 day payment terms or sometimes longer.

-Factoring can be suitable for invoice amounts from a few hundred pounds to multiple millions.
+It can be suitable for invoice amounts from a few hundred pounds to multiple millions.
 Invoice factoring is used by over 40,000 UK companies – from small businesses to large blue-chip corporations.

 Most will also require you have a net turnover in excess of £50,000.

 We work every day with businesses from a wide variety of sectors, including: